Chapsticking/OfflineStatistics/README.md

 # Control Chart Analyzer

-All calculations run locally on your machine.
-Nothing gets sent over the internet.
+This tool automatically identifies out-of-control points in your processes.
+I built it over a few weeks during spare time with a personal challenge: **no LLMs or ChatGPT** allowed.
-It’s built entirely in vanilla JavaScript.
-No LLMs were used, as you can probably tell lol.
+Honestly, relying on those tools felt like it would take away from the learning experience.
+So yeah, if you're looking at `home.js` and feel the urge to throw up, I get it.
+This is my full noob attempt at JavaScript.

-I made this as a personal project to improve my vanilla JS skills and get a better feel for how different frameworks work.
+I built this to better appreciate frameworks like React, Svelte, and TypeScript.
+By suffering through the raw reality of vanilla JavaScript, I’ve gained a deeper appreciation for what modern frameworks help solve.

-This tool was originally built for the 2R2 community after visiting a few bases where people were struggling with the basics of control charts.
-The goal was to make those concepts easier to understand.
+This tool was originally created for the 2R2 community after visiting several bases where people were struggling with the basics of control charts.
+The goal was to help make those concepts easier to grasp.

 If you're curious how it works, take a look at `home.js`.
-The only external library I used was `Chart.js` because coding a line graph from scratch sounded like a nightmare.
+The only external library I used was `Chart.js`—because building a line graph from scratch sounded like a nightmare.

-Everything is bundled into the project and runs completely offline.
+Everything is self-contained and runs completely offline.

-If you found this helpful, want to say thanks, or wanna help on a future project, just hit me up on teams @:
+If you found this helpful, want to say thanks, or are interested in collaborating on a future project, hit me up on Teams:
 **nathaniel.pahlow@us.af.mil**

 ---